elizabethgarza/Avocado-Classifier/README.md

 **What to do.**

-- [ ] Run the following commands so that the cloned repo, `FruitClassifier`, appears on your Desktop:
+- [ ] Run the following commands, one at a time, so that the cloned repo, `FruitClassifier`, appears on your Desktop:

       cd ~/Desktop
       git clone https://github.com/elizabethgarza/FruitClassifier.git